harryjulian/harryjulian.github.io/about.md

 permalink: /about/
 ---

+### In Brief
-I'm a Machine Learning Engineer from the UK.
+I'm Harry Julian, a Machine Learning Engineer from Manchester.

-My formal academic background is in psychology and neuroscience, but I managed to get a little bit obsessed with machine learning somewhere along the way.
+My academic background is in experimental psychology and neuroscience; I got started in machine learning by training neural networks on brain imaging data.

-In my current role, I spend most of my time working on large models for speech and language applications.
-When I'm trying to convince myself to have some work-life balance and I'm not working on machine learning projects in my spare time, I'm probably running.
+Since graduating, I've worked at a couple of startups, and I currently spend most of my time working on large models for NLP and ASR.

-# Research Interests
+### Research Interests
-- Biolgically inspired deep learning.
-- Large model compression.
-- Reliable, hype-immune methods to translate LLMs into useful, user-focused products.
+- How can we translate LLMs into useful, efficient, user-focused products?
+- How does a Transformers compress it's training data?
+To what extent can we compress a Transformer?
+Are there any theoretical limits connecting the answers to these questions?
+- Biologically-inspired deep learning.